thomd/family-photos/README.md

 ### Copy new photos & movies from iPhone into a local folder

-#### Method 1
+#### Method 1 (prefered)

 Open [icloud.com](https://www.icloud.com), select images and click download icon.
-This keeps live-images as MOV files.
+This downloads a live-image as HEIC- & MOV-file and a regular image as HEIC file.

+Save ZIP file in `~/Downloads` and unzip

+    cd ~/Downloads
+    unzip "iCloud Photos.zip"
+    cd "iCloud Photos"

 #### Method 2

 Use AirDrop from Fotos App on iPhone to keep Live-Images (converted into MOV files).

 If Live-Images are not in the download folder, then select them on the iPhone under "Alben > Live Photos" and transer via AirDrop.

 Then copy Live Photos via

     cd ~/Library/Caches/Cleanup At Startup